jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/The isoperimetric inequality.md

 If $s : [c, d] \to [a, b]$

-Its [[Complex Analysis --- math-135/notes/Complex integration#_definition _ length|length]] is defined in terms of a certain parametrisation but is independent of the choice of parametrisation.
+Its [[Complex analysis --- math-135/notes/Complex integration#_definition _ length|length]] is defined in terms of a certain parametrisation but is independent of the choice of parametrisation.

 ##### _definition:_ length